paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 ### Facades

-[Facades][Facade] are easily my favourite [software design pattern][], and you can see five of them in the codebase.
-Wherever there is a "boundary" `foo.rb` file and a corresponding `foo/` directory containing all of the `Foo` module's implementation details.
+[Facades][Facade] are easily my favourite [software design pattern][], and you can see five of them in the codebase: wherever there is a "boundary" `foo.rb` file and a corresponding `foo/` directory containing all of the `Foo` module's implementation details.
 The front-facing `foo.rb` "API" file contains no real logic, and just [delegates][Forwardable] method calls to its child modules,